 Components have been on the horizon for a long time now, however so far they failed to make good on their promises.
 OSGi is the first technology that succeeded with a component system that solves many real software development problems.
 Adopters of OSGi technology see significantly reduced complexity in almost all aspects of development.
 Code is easier to write and test, reuse is increased, build systems become significantly simpler, deployment is more manageable, bugs are detected early, and the runtime provides an enormous insight into what is running.
 Most importantly, it works (see Testimonials).

-We developed the OSGi technology to create a collaborative software environment.
+OSGi technology was developed to create a collaborative software environment.
 We were not looking for the possibility to run multiple applications in a single VM.
-Application servers do that already (though they were not yet around when we started in 1998).
-No, our problem was harder.
-We wanted an application to emerge from putting together different reusable components that had no a-priori knowledge of each other.
+Application servers do that already.
+No, the problem were were addressing was harder.
+We wanted an application to emerge from the collection of different reusable components that had no a-priori knowledge of each other.
 Even harder, we wanted that application to emerge from the dynamic assembly of these components.

-The OSGi has a layered model that is depicted in the following figure.
+OSGi has a layered model that is depicted in the following figure.